brfulu/closest-points-simulation/README.md

 # closest-points-simulation
-A simulation of several algorithms for solving the closest pair of points problem, implemented with JavaScript.
+A simulation of the divide and conquer algorithm for solving the closest pair of points problem, implemented with JavaScript.

-The web application offers simulations of the following algorithms:
-* Divide and Conquer - O(nlogn)
-* Sweep Line - O(nlogn)
-* Brute Force - O(n^2)
+Time complexity: O(nlogn)